TheNexusCity/Nexus-Unity-Scenes/README.md

 ## Getting Started
 Run the applicable 'init-pipeline' script from the root project directory.

+Open the project in Unity, then with the project open, download and run the GLTFast scoped registry installer (https://package-installer.glitch.me/v1/installer/OpenUPM/com.atteneder.gltfast?registry=https%3A%2F%2Fpackage.openupm.com&scope=com.atteneder).
+After the installation completes, you may need to reimport glb files to correctly import assets.

+Import Bakery or other Unity-compatible lightmapping utility.

 Export any Unity scene as a GLB with menu item XREngine->Export Scene.
 This will bring up an export configuration window.